 If you plan on doing public transport in both directions, you're going to need to get up VERY early.
 The first collectivos leave Huaraz at between 5.30 a.m. and 6 a.m. - you NEED to be on one of these heading to Yungay (the minivans leave from Simon Bolivar, a block or so past the bus long distance bus companies - just ask a local to point you in the right direction).
 Driving time is around one hour and should cost no more than 5 soles (£1 / $1.7) per person.

 The minivan will drop you off in Yungay at a car park which doubles up as a bus station.
 As soon as you clamber out of the door, you will be set upon by taxi and collectivo bus drivers vying for your business.
 You can either commission a private taxi to the lake entrance, wait around for others to split the taxi costs with you or take a seat in another collectivo.

 Unless you splurge on a private taxi, whichever option you take should be the same price.
 Do bear in mind however that both vehicles end up being rather full and cramped, especially for those with long legs.
-The price is fixed at the artificially high 15 soles (£3 / $5) per person, and the bumpy, winding drive should take no longer than 1.5 hours.
+The price is fixed artificially high for this section of the hike, costing around 20 soles per person, and the bumpy, winding drive should take no longer than 1.5 hours.
 Although all the drivers will know Laguna Sesenta Neuve, the drop off point might also be referred to as La Cebolla.

 Along the way, the taxi or collectivo should stop in order for you to buy your boleto touristico before continuing on for another 15/20 minutes to the hike entrance.
-A one-day pass cost 10 soles (£2 / $3.3) at the time of writing but, with this being Peru, don't be surprised if it increases.
+A one-day pass cost 30 soles (updated 2019) having recently tripled in price for tourists..